|Travel by Coach|

 Day Seven - Bratislava to Durnstein

-We spend the morning cruising to the wonderful town of Bratislava, enjoying the beautiful views the Danube has to offer.
-Discover the old town dominated by the impressive castle.
-Time once again to set sail and cruise through the night to Durnstein.
+We spend the morning cruising to Bratislava.
+Discover the Old Town dominated by the impressive castle.
+Join our Panoramic Bratislava optional this afternoon.
+Then set sail and cruise through the night to Durnstein.
 (B,L,D)

 Day Eight - Durnstein to Linz